 1. Compress Images

-One of the reasons your website speed is too slow is because of large images embedded on your website.
+One of the reasons your website speed is too slow is because of the large images embedded on your website.
 So make sure all images on your site are optimized and compressed.

 Also, save images in the right format.
 PNG and JPEG formats can be compressed without any difficulty.
 Also, these formats are supported by all types of browsers.